 Getting the best graphics card is key if you're looking to buy the best gaming PC or looking to build a PC on your own.
 The graphics card is even more important than the CPU.
 Unfortunately, the process of figuring out how to buy a GPU can be intimidating.
 There's so much to consider, from the type of monitor you're using (for recommendations, see our Best Gaming Monitors page) to the size of your PC case to the game settings you plan to play at.

-Below are list of things you need to keep in mind when shopping for your next GPU.
-For specific recommendations, see our list of the best graphics cards for a list of the current best options, as well as the GPU Performance Hierarchy to see how today's cards compare to older cards that you might be looking to upgrade and replace.
+Below are the things you need to keep in mind when shopping for your next GPU.
+For specific recommendations, see our best graphics cards list of the current options, as well as the GPU Benchmarks Hierarchy to see how today's cards compare to older cards that you might be looking to upgrade and replace.

 - Save some money for the CPU.
-If you spend all your money on graphics and skimp out on the processor, your system might score well on benchmarks, but won't fare as well in real game play (due to lower minimum frame rates).
+If you spend all your money on graphics and don't opt for one of the best CPUs, your system might score well on synthetic benchmarks but won't do as well in real game play (due to lower minimum frame rates).

 - Match your monitor resolution.
-Many mainstream cards are sufficient for gaming at 1080p resolutions and 30-60 fps, but you'll need a high-end card for resolutions at or near 4K resolution with high in-game settings on the most demanding titles.
+Many mainstream cards are sufficient for gaming at 1080p resolutions at between 30-60 fps, but you'll need a high-end card for resolutions at or near 4K resolution with high in-game settings on the most demanding titles.
 So be sure to pair your GPU with the best gaming monitor for your needs.

 - Consider your refresh rate.
-If your monitor has triple-digit refresh rates, you'll need a powerful card to show its full potential.
+If your monitor has triple-digit refresh rates, you'll need a powerful card and processor to reach its full potential.
 Alternatively, if your monitor tops out at 60Hz and 1080p, there's no point in paying extra for a powerful card that pushes pixels faster than your display can keep up with.

 - Do you have enough power and space?
-Make sure your case has enough room for the card you're considering, and that your power supply has enough watts to spare, along with the correct type of power connectors (up to three 8-pin PCIe, depending on the card).
+Make sure your PC case has enough room for the card you're considering, and that your power supply has enough watts to spare, along with the correct type of power connectors (up to three 8-pin PCIe, depending on the card).

-- Don't count on overclocking for serious performance boosts: If you need better performance, buy a more-powerful card.
-Graphics cards don't typically have large amounts of overclocking headroom.
+- Don't count on overclocking for serious performance boosts.
+If you need better performance, buy a more-powerful card.
+Graphics cards don't typically have large amounts of overclocking headroom, usually only 5-10%.

 AMD or Nvidia?